joeypiccola/updatereporting_win/README.md

 wsusscn2.cab file downloads only occur during the Windows Schedule task execution (i.e. trigger time).
 Downloads also leverage the Background Intelligent Transfer Service (BITS).

+## Task

+### updatereport

+The task `updatereport` lets you run the underlying update report PowerShell script on-demand.
+Simply supply a `wsusscn_url` and the task will regenerate a current fact with missing and installed updates.
+That said, once you run the task puppet will need to run to pickup the created \ regenerated fact.

 ## Compatibility

 updatereporting_win has been tested on the following versions of Windows and PowerShell.